-- 285 - statistics (sometimes refer to as the system's climate) using a data-driven method can be significantly useful.
-In some problems, a surrogate model does not need to predict the evolution of a specific trajectory, but only the long-term statistics of a system.
-Furthermore, synthetic long datasets produced using an inexpensive data-driven method (trained on a shorter real dataset) can be used to examine the system's probability density functions (PDFs), including its tails, which are important for studying the statistics of rare/extreme events. - 290 By examining return maps, Pathak et al. (2017) have already shown that RC-ESNs can reproduce the long-term statistics of the Lorenz 63 and Kuramoto-Sivashinsky equations (Jaeger and Haas (2004) and Pathak et al. (2017) have also shown that RC-ESNs can be used to accurately estimate a chaotic system's Lyapunov spectrum).
-Here, we focus on comparing the performance of RC-ESN, ANN, and RNN-LSTM in reproducing the system's long-term statistics by
+namical system (i.e., Eqs.
+1-3).
+Reproducing the actual dynamical system's long-term statistics (sometimes referred to as the system's climate) using a data-driven method can be significantly useful.
+In some problems, a surrogate model does not need to predict the evolution of a specific trajectory but only the long-term statistics of a system.
+Furthermore, synthetic long datasets produced using an inexpensive data-driven method (trained on a shorter real dataset) can be used to examine the system's probability density functions (pdf's), including its tails, which are important for studying the statistics of rare/extreme events.

+By examining return maps, Pathak et al. (2017) have already shown that RC-ESNs can reproduce the long-term statistics of the Lorenz 63 and Kuramoto-Sivashinsky equations.
+Jaeger and Haas (2004) and Pathak et al. (2017) have also shown that RC-ESNs can be used to accurately estimate a chaotic system's Lyapunov spectrum.
+Here, we focus on comparing the performance of RC-ESN, ANN, and RNN-LSTM in reproducing the system's long-term statistics by doing the following: